datascienceconfidential/datascienceconfidential.github.io/_posts/2019-02-26-independence-of-rows.md

 A few years ago, I was asked to evaluate a model which a colleague of mine built using [SMOTE](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis).
 The model was a random forest, and SMOTE is a technique whereby rows are added to a data set in order to increase the incidence of a minority class (useful, in theory, in a two-class classification problem in which one class is very uncommon).
-The colleage noticed that the out-of-bag error indicated 97% classification accuracy.
+The colleague noticed that the out-of-bag error indicated 97% classification accuracy.

 In fact, when the model was trained on a subset of the training data and then used to classify the remaining, unseen, data, its accuracy